snuq/QuickTitling/Readme.md

 If a title is selected in the sequencer, and while the mouse is over the preview window, the title can be edited using various shortcuts.

-* Ctrl-Left-Click on title elements to select them
+* Right-Click on title elements to select them

 * Press 'G' to enter grab/move mode for the selected element.
 You can constrain movement to the three axis by pressing the x, y and z keys after entering move mode.
 When moving on a single axis, you can type in exact movement values.